Jessica Jones (TV series): Development

 In May 2012, ABC president Paul Lee said the network had passed on the series.
 Loeb revealed that ABC had requested the series switch its focus to Danvers as the main character, who has "a great life" living on Fifth Avenue, with Jones become a side character to Danvers' story.
 Later that year, Rosenberg was shopping the show around to other networks, saying "I don't know if it's an ABC show.
 It might be a cable show, really.
 The [Alias] graphic novel is the first one that Marvel did that was meant to serve an adult audience.
 I toned it down a little bit for network, but it's very, very easy to translate that into cable.
 Very easy."
-In October 2013, Deadline reported that Marvel was preparing four drama series and a miniseries, totaling 60 episodes, to present to video on demand services and cable providers, with Netflix, Amazon, and WGN America expressing interest.
+In October 2013, Deadline Hollywood reported that Marvel was preparing four drama series and a miniseries, totaling 60 episodes, to present to video on demand services and cable providers, with Netflix, Amazon, and WGN America expressing interest.
 A few weeks later, Marvel and Disney announced that Marvel Television and ABC Studios would provide Netflix with live action series centered around Jessica Jones, Daredevil, Iron Fist, and Luke Cage, leading up to a miniseries based on the Defenders.
 Rosenberg was brought on to write and produce the new incarnation of the series, to be reconfigured from her original project, which she called a "page one do-over" from her original vision.
+S. J. Clarkson served as an executive producer for the first episode.
 Liz Friedman also serves as an executive producer on the series during the first season.
 In December 2014, the official title was revealed to be Marvel's A.K.A.
 Jessica Jones.
 However, in June 2015, Marvel revealed that the title for the series would be shortened to Marvel's Jessica Jones.
 On why the title was shortened, Loeb said, "It literally just became one of those things that happens.
 We had talked about whether that was the best title for it, and that's how it happened."
 Rosenberg added that the "AKA" would still be seen in the name of each episode.